How to Buy Auto Transport Leads

 What to Look Out For

-- Any company that badmouths another company.
+- Any lead provider that badmouths another lead provider.
 This is a huge red flag.

 - Beware of lead providers that own and operate brokerages, and resell you their used leads.
 Read the reviews to find out who you are doing business with.